syauqeesy/social-media/README.md

 * Node.js 22
 * MySQL ^5.7

-First you need to create database and run/import `init.sql` that can be found in root folder.
+First you need to create database and then run/import the `init.sql` file that can be found in root folder.

 ### Scripts
 Transpile TypeScript files: